The NSW Sexual Violence Helpline offers 24/7 trauma-specialist counselling and practical support.

 If we can’t answer immediately and you can’t wait, leave a voicemail if safe to do so.
 A counsellor will call you back from a private number.
 They won’t identify themselves or our service to anyone else until we confirm we’re speaking with you.

 Your safety and wellbeing come first.
-The counsellor will listen to you what has happened, what you need, and offer appropriate support.
+The counsellor will listen to you about what has happened, what you need, and offer appropriate support.
 They can give you information about reporting options and your rights, but you decide what’s right for you.
 The counsellor will explain confidentiality limits, which are detailed in our privacy policy.

 Our counsellors are experienced professionals who reflect and understand the diversity of the community.
 They work together as a team.
 You may speak with different counsellor each time you call.